ideasonpurpose/docker-wordpress-dev/README.md

 ## About This Project

-This project provides local development environments for developing WordPress websites.
-This includes pre-configured Docker-based MySQL and PHP servers, our [Docker-Build toolchain][docker-build] and a number of helper scripts.
+This project provides local development environments for fast iteration of existing WordPress websites.
+This includes pre-configured Docker-based MySQL and PHP servers, our [Docker-Build toolchain][docker-build], [Xdebug](https://xdebug.org/), [ImageMagick](http://www.imagemagick.org/) and a number of helper scripts.

-This builds from the official WordPress docker image, currently **[0.0.0](https://hub.docker.com/_/wordpress)**.
+The project builds on the official WordPress docker image, currently **[5.9.2](https://hub.docker.com/_/wordpress)**

 ## Getting Started